Lufu251/ChaosCrystalDefender/README.md

   - Focuser is a single target tower that does more damag when attacking the same enemy for extended time.
   - If an enemy is targeted for a long period it will deal high amount of damage that no other tower is capable of.
 ### Enemys
+- Enemys health and speed are scaled with the amount of waves.
 - ![Fraber](/data/fraberTexture.png) Fraber
   - Speed: medium
   - Health: medium